 Michael Rafii, MD, PhD joins William Mobley, MD, PhD to discuss when to see a doctor, what to expect during the diagnosis process, and other valuable information for patients and their families.

-Patients at the Memory Disorders Clinic receive an extensive neurological, neuropsychological and nursing assessment, usually lasting about two hours.
+People who come to the Memory Disorders Clinic at UC San Diego Health receive an extensive neurological, neuropsychological and nursing assessment, usually lasting about two hours.

-The purpose of this comprehensive evaluation is to determine the cause or causes of the patient's symptoms.
-After the initial evaluation, the clinicians involved with each patient hold a conference to discuss the diagnosis and potential treatments.
+The purpose of this comprehensive evaluation is to determine the cause(s) of the patient's symptoms.
+Family members who act as primary caregivers play an important role in the treatment, diagnosis, and care of a memory-impaired individual.
+Following the first evaluation, the clinicians involved with each patient hold a conference to discuss diagnosis and potential treatments.